monicahq/monica/docs/user/carddav.md

 ### Apple iOS

-### Thunderbird (with CardBook Add-on)
+### Thunderbird

-[Thunderbird](https://www.thunderbird.net) does not support Carddav natively, so you'll need to install a third party Add-on to use Carddav.
+[Thunderbird](https://www.thunderbird.net) does not support CardDAV natively, so you'll need to install a third party Add-on to use CardDAV.

 I recommend to install [CardBook](https://addons.thunderbird.net/thunderbird/addon/cardbook/).
 Download the add-on and install it through Thunderbird's add-on manager.